 Understanding the nuances of Dysgraphia is essential for providing effective remediation.
 It’s essential to remember that dysgraphia has nothing to do with intelligence – your child is just as capable as their peers.
 Still, they may require different tools and strategies to demonstrate their knowledge.

 One of the things I love most about HOLS is their mindset.
-They don’t see learning differences as obstacles they see them as superpowers.
+They don’t see learning differences as obstacles; they see them as superpowers.
 That message has resonated deeply with both of us.
 Silas actually looks forward to his time at HOLS because he understands how it’s helping unlock his potential.
-He’s been met with love, care, and unwavering support and the progress is more than we could have hoped for.
+He’s been met with love, care, and unwavering support, and the progress is more than we could have hoped for.